wheaties5588/esports-tournament-tracker/README.md

 #### Created On: 06/20/2020
 ​
 #### Creators
-Matt Wieciech- html/css/js/YouTube api
+Matt Wieciech- html/css/js/Twitch API
-Jason Cruz- html/css/js/bulma api/PowerPoint
+Jason Cruz- html/css/js/Bulma CDN/PowerPoint
-Brandon Perez- html/css/js
+Brandon Perez- html/css//Bulma CDN/js
-Andrew Raines- html/css/js/PandaScore api
+Andrew Raines- html/css/js/PandaScore API
 ​
 ## Description
-An app allows you to view tournament info for you favorite esports games including League of Legends, Dota 2, CS GO, and Rocket League.
+An app that allows you to view tournament info for you favorite esports games including League of Legends, Dota 2, CS GO, and Rocket League.
 ​
+Our app is tailored to both avid eSports fans as well as those being introduced to the world of competitive video gaming.
+Beginners can come to learn about the nuances of different games, as well as their top personalities.
+This is done with the integration of the Twitch API, the platform where most players and tournaments go to broadcast.

 ## Features
 ​
 Select your game of choice, see upcoming tournament info.
 See videos from YouTube for you favorite game.